 Discount rate (SEIR).
-For the purpose of this report, we have determined that a discount rate of 3.58% meets the requirements of GASB 74, as it is our understanding that the Plan will be funded in fixed income assets and the Fund is expected to be depleted in 2029.
+For the purpose of this report, we have determined that a discount rate of 3.60% meets the requirements of GASB 74, as it is our understanding that the Plan will be funded in fixed income assets and the fund is projected to be depleted in 2029.